airladon/FigureOne/docs/README.md

 series of animations.
 This means the animation manager is running a number of animation series in parallel.

-The `AnimationManager`s on [DiagramElement][32]s should be used instead of instantiating this class separately, as those on `DiagramElements` will be automatically processed every animation frame.
+The `AnimationManager`s on [FigureElement][32]s should be used instead of instantiating this class separately, as those on `FigureElements` will be automatically processed every animation frame.

 ### Properties